 Thirty years later, another colonial home on Main Street, the Glebe House, was similarly saved from neglect.
-The house was purchased jointly by the Dutchess County Historical Society and the Junior League, with help from the City of Poughkeepsie, and the two organizations shared the house for office space (Poughkeepsie Daily-News 1929).
+The house was purchased by the City of Poughkeepsie, and the Dutchess County Historical Society and the Junior League became joint caretakers and shared the house for office space (Poughkeepsie Daily-News 1929).
 While the Clinton House had been strictly a DAR project, the Glebe House was saved by extensive community fundraising over two years.
 The Poughkeepsie Eagle-News, a local newspaper with a conservative audience, seems to have been a big player in this fight, as well as the local chapters of the Rotary Club and American Legion Luncheon Club.
 In 1928, the Eagle-News sponsored an essay-writing contest for high school and elementary school students with cash prizes for the best response to the question, "What is the importance of the Glebe House to Poughkeepsie?"
 From Eagle-News reports, it seems the Glebe House engendered support not just from locals but from people all over Dutchess County (Poughkeepsie Eagle-News 1928).
 It is important to note that this same newspaper ran an article in 1908 exclaiming dismay at changes being made to the house under the headline, "Old Glebe House is Being Altered: The Handsome Antique Porch Being Changed, Marring the Architecture - Owned by Conrad Gindra" (Poughkeepsie Eagle-News 1908).
 Conrad Gindra was a local horticulturist whose father was a German immigrant (Foy 2013).
-It is possible that anti-immigrant sentiment was also a factor in the fight to save a colonial home that some felt had been "marred" under its current ownership.
-Like other preservation efforts nationwide in the late nineteenth and early twentieth centuries, the fights to save Clinton House and Glebe House reflected a nationalist sentiment of the time and were couched in patriotic language and symbolism.
+Like other preservation efforts nationwide in the late nineteenth and early twentieth centuries, the fights to save Clinton House and Glebe House were couched in patriotic language and symbolism.